GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Move = right-click + hold + drag
   - Zoom In / Out = mouse scroll wheel

+- Special notes about AR / VR Viewer:
+  - Currently highly experimental so it might not work properly or at all
+  - Using slightly modified version of [threeVR](https://github.com/richtr/threeVR) which might need some fixing
+  - It might work on both the desktop and mobile devices, either as a standard viewer or with AR / VR support
+  - Supported import formats (single model or scene only): BIM, DAE, FBX, GLB, GLTF, PLY, USDZ:
+    - Local and remote URL loading is supported
+    - Local model files should be self-contained (embedded or binary)

 - Special notes about A-FRAME Viewer:
   - It is using [A-Frame Library / Framework](https://aframe.io) which makes it A-Frame specific
   - It is currently highly experimental so not sure if everything works as it should be